-8.a.(4)(g) All participating providers in a service delivery network that are not accredited by a nationally or internationally recognized accreditation organization are expected to implement the subset of CARF's ASPIRE to Excellence® standards for business practices identified in Section B. Standards for Unaccredited Participating Providers, starting on page 48.
+8.a.(4)(g) All participating providers in a service delivery network that are not accredited by a nationally or internationally recognized accreditation organization are expected to implement the subset of CARF's ASPIRE to Excellence[®] standards for business practices identified in Section Section B, starting on page 49.
 The contract specifies this requirement, and the leadership of the network should be able to explain to surveyors how this requirement is implemented.